Tyrrrz/Tyrrrz.me/data/blog/pure-impure-segregation-principle/Post.md

 The code above assembles a file path for the provided report by combining the output directory with the generated file name.
 It calls the [`Path.Combine`](https://docs.microsoft.com/en-us/dotnet/api/system.io.path.combine?view=netcore-3.1#System_IO_Path_Combine_System_String_System_String_) method, whose behavior relies on the value of the `Path.DirectorySeparatorChar` constant, as it indicates which directory separator is used by the operating system.

-Since it is a constant and its value is guaranteed to always be the same for the duration of the program's lifetime, our function is pure (as long as we also disregard exceptions).
+Since it is a constant and its value is guaranteed to always be the same for the duration of the program's lifetime, our function is pure (as long as we also disregard possible exceptions).
 However, it's pure only within the current session.

 If we imagine that we're building a cross-platform solution, it's logical that we treat specifics of each platform as environmental parameters.
 In other words, for code that is expected to run seamlessly on Windows and Linux, the path separator constant essentially acts as a global variable.